Varying-Vagrant-Vagrants/VVV/docs/en-US/governance.md

 #### S3 account

 Documentation from VVV's repositories is deployed directly to an S3 bucket.
-That buck is managed and paid for by Jeremy Felt.
+That bucket is managed and paid for by Jeremy Felt.

 #### Google Analytics